tsurdilo/my-temporal-dockercompose/README.md

     temporal.api.workflowservice.v1.WorkflowService: SERVING

+Note: if you dont see "SERVING" but rather "context deadline exceeded errors" restart the "temporal-haproxy" container.
+Not yet sure why but haproxy is doing something weird.
+Once you restart it admin-tools container should be able to finish its setup-server script and things should work fine.
+If anyone can figure out the issue please commit PR.
+Thanks.

 We start postgres from a separate compose file but you don't have to and can combine them if you want.

 By the way, if you want to docker exec into the postgres container do: